arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 It is about commas being used as *leading* elements, not trailing - a lesson to remember.

 Both argument 1) and 2) pinpoint reasons *why things the way they are*: habit and tools.
-But different code examples ([SQL examples](https://hoffa.medium.com/winning-arguments-with-data-leading-with-commas-in-sql-672b3b81eac9) by Felipe Hopfa and [JS examples](https://gist.github.com/isaacs/357981) by Isaac Z. Schlueter) show benefits of delimiter-first
+But different code examples ([SQL examples](https://hoffa.medium.com/winning-arguments-with-data-leading-with-commas-in-sql-672b3b81eac9) by Felipe Hopfa and [JS examples](https://gist.github.com/isaacs/357981) by Isaac Z. Schlueter) show benefits of delimiter-first.

+I expected to find in discussions some code examples where delimiter-last is better, but I didn't.

+*Later addition:* haskell community [adopted](https://github.com/tibbe/haskell-style-guide/blob/master/haskell-style.md) leading commas in many projects, because trailing commas were not supported at first.
+Later haskell got support for trailing, but now majority [votes](https://www.reddit.com/r/haskell/comments/hr5c2n/comment/fy25hpm/?utm_source=share&utm_medium=web2x&context=3) for advantages of leading commas.

 ## Is 'delimiter' a right word?